elliot-nelson/mock-clock-js/README.md

 # mock-clock-js
-An asynchronous mock clock library for javascript unit tests
+An asynchronous mock clock library for javascript unit testing